Agricultural Marketing Service, USDA.

 A. Executive Order 12866

 This action has been determined non significant for purposes of Executive Order 12866, and therefore, does not have to be reviewed by the Office of Management and Budget.

 Executive Order 12988 instructs each executive agency to adhere to certain requirements in the development of new and revised regulations in order to avoid unduly burdening the court system.
 This proposed rule is not intended to have a retroactive effect.

 States and local jurisdictions are preempted under section 2115 of the OFPA (7 U.S.C.
 6514) from creating programs of accreditation for private persons or State officials who want to become certifying agents of organic farms or handling operations.
-A governing State official would have to apply to USDA to be accredited as a certifying agent, as described in section 2115(b) of the OFPA (7 U.S.C.
+A Start Printed Page 24822governing State official would have to apply to USDA to be accredited as a certifying agent, as described in section 2115(b) of the OFPA (7 U.S.C.
 6514(b)).
 States are also preempted under section 2104 through 2108 of the OFPA (7 U.S.C.
 6503 through 6507) from creating certification programs to certify organic farms or handling operations unless the State programs have been submitted to, and approved by, the Secretary as meeting the requirements of the OFPA.